baikalos/vendor_baikalos/docs/features.md

 - Advanced call log in AOSP dialer app
 - Advanced power menu with more options (recovery/bootloader/SystemUI, etc.)
 - Aicp Extras app for customizations (searchable from Settings app)
+- BaikalOS Extras app for customizations (searchable from Settings app)
 - Allow more time steps to 'Do not disturb'
 - Always-on display with advanced features (show music title and weather)
 - Aspect ratio hack (legacy apps) configurable per app for supported devices